In wide-ranging interview, Bill Nelson lays out his vision for NASA

 “If the bid is overturned, of course, then you start the whole process again,” he said.

-Either way, Nelson said he is committed to awarding a second contract for a lunar landing so that the agency is not reliant on a single provider.
-But getting that money will be a challenge.
+Either way, Nelson said he is committed to funding another spacecraft to land astronauts on the moon so that the agency is not reliant on a single provider.
 In awarding the sole contract to SpaceX, NASA officials said they simply did not have enough funding from Congress to award a second contract, as they had planned.
+In future missions to the moon, however, the agency has said it would award two contracts so that there is competition between bidders that would drive down cost, as well as ensuring there is a backup in case one of the companies stumbles.

 “What I have to do is to try to get the Congress to come up with the funds so that you can have a vigorous competition for all the other flights,” he said.
 NASA had requested more than $3 billion for this year to fund the lunar lander program but received just $850 million.